TerminatorJ/scCLIP/README.md

 2025/2/26 JunWang upload the codes of all available packages for sequence generation
-2025/3/18 JunWang upload the data preprocessing and model architecture to the repository
+2025/3/18 JunWang upload the data preprocessing and model architecture to the repository 2025/3/18 JunWang upload the full model architechture, setup the demo model to be trained and optimized